catalyst-cloud/catalystcloud-docs/source/tutorials/other/using-an-openstack-vagrant-provider-on-the-catalyst-cloud.rst

 #####################################################
-Using an openstack vagrant provider on Catalyst Cloud
+Using an OpenStack Vagrant provider on Catalyst Cloud
 #####################################################

 `Vagrant`_ is a popular development tool that makes it easy to create and